dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 customers pay for items if the order is to be delivered?
 Will you support cash transactions?
 Who will deliver the item?
-If you have people just pick up their order, you still have a lot of intersections between people, but less than if they the customers had gone to pick up the items themselves.
+If you have people just pick up their order, you still have a lot of intersections between people, but less than if the customers had gone to pick up the items themselves.
 If you deliver the items you need a method of payment set up.
 Will you accept checks?
 An e-transfer?
 This all seems a bit more complicated than having people come by and pick up the groceries.
 However again the aim is to reduce intersections.
 From what I've read, here in Montreal, taxis have been having trouble getting customers.
 Maybe there could be an agreement reached between pharmacies, supermarkets and the taxi industry.
 Supermarkets and pharmacies can add a fee as an item to the customer's bill.
 This amount should already include the tip as to avoid having to input an amount on the payment terminal and you can just tap your card.
 Ideally there would be no cash transactions.

 IGA already has a website where you can order online.
 However older people may have difficulties using it and I don't think other supermarkets or pharmacies